Service Level Objectives (SLOs)

 Overview

-A Service Level Objective (SLO) is a measurable target that defines the acceptable performance or reliability level for a service, often expressed as a percentage (e.g., 99% uptime or 95% request latency below a threshold).
+A Service Level Objective (SLO) is a measurable target that defines the acceptable performance or reliability level for a service, often expressed as a percentage (for example, 99% uptime or 95% request latency below a threshold).
 It represents an agreement between service providers and users on what "good enough" looks like.

 Why are SLOs essential for APM?